Because there was a problem with how you got your Amazon reviews.

 Amazon checks all reviews

-Enough to know that Amazon can and does check your online connections in relation to your book reviews, and can classify these as close friends.
+You need to know and understand that Amazon can and does check your online connections in relation to your book reviews, and can classify these as close friends.

-Asking other authors is also a sure way to have a review deleted, as any other author publishing on Amazon is classed as a ‘person selling on Amazon, and they can be precluded from adding reviews to associated products.
+Asking other authors is also a way to possibly have a review deleted because any other author publishing on Amazon is classed as a person selling on Amazon, and they can be precluded from adding reviews to associated products.

 Getting honest and genuine organic book reviews is painfully slow, especially if you don’t sell a lot of copies.
 But unfortunately, this the reality of the book market today.

 Trying to kick this process along by either asking friends, and especially online friends to post reviews, or paying for reviews, will probably end up in your reviews being deleted, and tears shed.